QuadSpinner/Gaea2Docs-Reference/nodes/modify/directionalwarp.md

 ## Properties

+* **Strength**
-* **Strength**: Controls the intensity of the warping effect.
+  Controls the intensity of the warping effect.
 Higher values create more pronounced distortions.
+* **Direction**
-* **Direction**: Sets the primary direction of the warp effect.
+  Sets the primary direction of the warp effect.
 * **Edge Behaviour:** Defines how the warp effect interacts with terrain edges.
+  * **Edge**
-  * **Edge**: Determines whether the effect is clipped or extended beyond the bounds of the terrain.
+  Determines whether the effect is clipped or extended beyond the bounds of the terrain.
+  * **Mirror**
-  * **Mirror**: Mirrors the warping effect along edges to maintain symmetry.
+  Mirrors the warping effect along edges to maintain symmetry.
 Useful for tiling terrains without visible seams.